LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Optimizes code for specific devices
     * Tensorflow, MXNet, PyTorch, ONNX, XGBoost, DarkNet, Keras
   * Consists of a compiler and a runtime library
+  * Supports image classification models exported as frozen graphs from TensorFlow, MXNet, PyTorch, or XGBoost models

 ###### SM Neo + AWS IoT Greengrass
   * Neo-compiled models can be deployed to an HTTPS endpoint